Updated: Jun 16

 Parabens are naturally found in berries, vegetables and plants as a defence against mould and harmful bacteria.
 As a result they have been used in cosmetics as natural preservatives.
 Products that avoid the use of parabens may use other natural or synthetic preservatives.

 Studies have shown that parabens contain endocrine-disrupting chemicals, and people have been very cautious of parabens since.
 However, these results were based on high concentrations of parabens being consumed, which is not equivalent to the less than 1% applied topically in cosmetics.
-It is comparable to the benefits of using a small amount of lavender oil outside the body, and the health risks of consuming a large quantity of lavender oil internally.
+It is comparable to using a small amount of lavender oil outside the body and reaping the benefits, and consuming a large quantity of lavender oil internally and having significant health risks.
 How a product is used changes its efficacy.
-Humans currently consume more parabens in their food than in any other form, and many of those foods are found to be effective at preventing cancer and promoted by health professionals.
+Humans currently consume more parabens in their food than in any other form, and many of those foods are found to be effective at preventing cancer and are promoted by health professionals.

 Parabens are now the most tested form of preservative in the cosmetic industry and are considered safe for this use.
 Whether or not you choose to avoid parabens is your personal choice.